Intermittent Self Catheterisation for Men

 This is done by inserting the catheter through the urethra (this is the tube that leads from the bladder to the outside opening).

-Your specialist nurse will be able to teach you how to self catheterise, advise you on how often it should be done and will also help you make a choice on which type of catheter is best suited to your needs.
+Your specialist nurse will be able to teach you the self-catheterisation technique, advise you on how often it should be done and will also help you make a choice on which type of catheter is best suited to your needs.
 The procedure is simple to carry out and after a little practice, can be done in just a few minutes.

 Advantages of ISC